-If you have a Nest Thermostat you have probably heard about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If you have a Nest Thermostat you may have read about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.

 We are here to calm your fears!

-For additional information, visit Nest Support page.
+For additional information, go to their Nest Support page.
 For a more basic overview, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
-Nest says to try recharging and restarting your thermostat to rectify the glitch and get it up and running again.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may be having problems, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
+Nest says to try recharging and restarting your thermostat to rectify the glitch and get it up and going again.